scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 **Path-Segment Construction Beacon (PCB)**: Core ASes generate PCBs to explore paths within their isolation domain (ISD) and among different ISDs.
 ASes further propagate selected PCBs to their neighboring ASes.
 As a PCB traverses the network, it carries path segments, which can subsequently be used for traffic forwarding.

 **Path Transparency**: Path transparency is a property of a network architecture that gives endpoints full visibility over the network paths their packets are taking.
 Path transparency is weaker than path control.

-**SCMP**: Future SCION Control Message Protocol.
-SCMP is intended to be analogous to the Internet Control Message Protocol (ICMP).

 **Valley Route**: A valley route contains ASes that do not profit economically from traffic on this route.
 The name comes from the fact that such routes go "down" (following parent-child links) before going "up" (following child-parent links).